Adroiti/docs-for-code-review-tools/Bandit-B606.md

 ## Description

 This rule looks for the spawning of a subprocess in a way that doesn't use a shell.
-Although this is generally safe, it maybe useful for penetration testing workflows to track where external system calls are used.
+Although this is generally safe, it maybe useful for penetration testing work-flows to track where external system calls are used.

 ## Further Reading